lukas-al/znn/README.md

 ## Structure:
 - main.zig: Entry point of the program.
 - network.zig: Contains the neural network struct and functions.
-- inference.zig: Contains the inference functions, context, and memory handlers.
+- inference.zig: Contains the forward pass inference functions
+- training.zig: Contains training functions incl. backpropagation to update the model based on inputs
+- serialize.zig: Used to persist the model following training and read it for use.

 ### Network:
 - ActivationFn enum: Contains the activation functions.